-Description of Governance Mechanisms: Evidence and documents that demonstrate compliance/good practice Assurances received Weaknesses identified: Areas for improvement Business Strategy and supporting projects (delivery and strategic) A strategy which sets out how efficiencies included within the MTFS will be achieved.
-Service / Business Plans supported by relevant strategies Outcomes are delivered through Assistant Director's plans and strategies which set out objectives and targets in relation to Communication Strategy ESPO's priority outcomes.
-Performance trends and reports on the progress of service delivery Communication strategy that is based on a brand survey of our customers allowing us to provide a better service to our stakeholders.
-Business and financial planning process Performance trends reported through balanced scorecard.
-Also trends identified in monthly and weekly financial reports.
-Service Level Agreement in place with the Servicing Authority Annual Report considered by members - supported by approved Medium Term Financial Strategy and Annual Effective performance management system including Key Performance Indicators and identifying areas for improvement Statement of Accounts.
-Industry benchmarking measures undertaken in some departments to determine value for money.
-For example, competitors' Annual reports are reviewed.
+- A strategy which sets out how efficiencies included within the MTFS will be achieved. - Outcomes are delivered through Assistant Director's plans and strategies which set out objectives and targets in relation to ESPO's priority outcomes. - Communication strategy that is based on a brand survey of our customers allowing us to provide a better service to our stakeholders. - Performance trends reported through balanced scorecard.
+Also trends identified in monthly and weekly financial reports. - Annual Report considered by members supported by approved Medium Term Financial Strategy and Annual Statement of Accounts. - Industry benchmarking measures undertaken in some departments to determine value for money.
+For example, competitors' Annual reports are reviewed. - Following best practice guidelines in managing energy efficiently to reduce the environmental impacts.